5310/atomlike/readme.md

 That's it.
 If I can iron out the performance issues, then I will at least complete the planned features.

+### Warning

+The game _will_ lag at some point.
+Please close the tab if it gets to be too much lest it crash your browser or worse...

 Performance Roadblocks
 ----------------------